dozortsev/PlayNode/angularjs-up-and-running/exercise3/README.md

 ## Summary

+This lesson was created through **3's chapter of Angular Up and Running** book.

 Setup test suite with [Karma][1] as test runner tool and [Jasmine][2] test framework pretty simple.

 Fist of all install Karma globally and plugins for Jasmine and browser launcher via NPM: